Entering the European market for tropical frozen fruit

 The most common food industry users of tropical frozen fruit in Europe include the following:

-- Dairy and ice cream industry – In the dairy industry, tropical fruit is especially used in yogurts and other milk-based drinks.
-Suppliers and producers of fruit preparations use tropical frozen fruit.
-In a few cases, fruit crumbles are used as ingredients in natural types of ice creams.
+- Dairy and ice-cream industry – In the dairy industry, tropical fruit is used to manufacture yoghurts and other milk-based drinks.
+Suppliers of fruit preparations make such preparations from tropical frozen fruit.
+Frozen fruit crumbles are also often used as ingredients in ice cream and frozen yoghurt products.

-- Bakery and confectionery industry – In the bakery industry, tropical frozen fruit are especially used in the frozen baked sub-segment in the production of cakes, tartlets and other desserts.
-The bakery industry also uses significant volumes of fruit fillings for pies, pastries and other products, which are commonly supplied by specialised food ingredient companies.
+- Bakery and confectionery industry – In the bakery industry, tropical frozen fruit is mainly used in the frozen baked sub-segment.
+This type of fruit is used to produce cakes, tartlets and other desserts.
+The bakery industry also uses significant quantities of fruit fillings for pies, pastries and other products.
+These fillings are commonly supplied by specialised food ingredient companies.

-- Beverages industry – This industry uses tropical frozen fruit for the production of juices and smoothies.
-While tropical frozen fruit are used for home blending of smoothies, industrial smoothie producers more commonly use frozen purees.
-Depending on the blend, tropical frozen fruit purees, such as mango and pineapple, are often mixed with banana puree to get a thick consistency, and with different types of fruit and vegetable juices to get specific flavours.
+- Beverage industry – Tropical frozen fruit is used for the production of juices and smoothies, mainly in homes and smaller venues.
+Industrial smoothie producers more commonly use frozen purees.
+Depending on the blend, tropical frozen fruit purees (such as mango and pineapple) are often mixed with banana puree (to get a thick consistency) and other fruit and vegetable juices to get specific flavours.

 Retail

-Retailers sometimes buy directly from developing country exporters, but in most cases they use intermediaries, such as specialised distributors.
-A recent development is the polarisation of the retail sector into discounters and high-level segments.
+Retail chains sometimes buy directly from developing country exporters, but they are mostly supplied by importing companies.
 Consolidation, market saturation, strong competition and low prices are key characteristics of the European retail food market.
-Currently, online retail sales of tropical frozen fruit account for an insignificant share of the market but they are forecasted to increase in the near future.
+Currently, online retail sales of tropical frozen fruit account for a small share of the market but they are forecasted to increase in the near future.

 Leading food retail companies in Europe differ per country.
-The companies holding the largest market shares are Schwartz Gruppe (Lidl and Kaufland brands), Carrefour, Tesco, Aldi, Edeka, Leclerc, Metro Group, Rewe Group, Auchan, Intermarché and Ahold (Delhaize, Albert Heijn and several other brands).
-There are also several retail chains in Europe specialised in the supply of frozen food, such as Iceland (the United Kingdom) and Picard Surgelés (France).
+The companies holding the largest market shares are Schwartz Gruppe (Lidl and Kaufland brands), Carrefour, Tesco, ALDI, EDEKA, Leclerc, Metro Group, REWE Group, Auchan, Intermarché and Ahold (Delhaize, Albert Heijn and several other brands).
+In addition, several retail chains in Europe specialise in the supply of frozen food such as Iceland, Farmfoods and Heron Foods (United Kingdom), Picard Surgelés and Thiriet (France), and La Sirena (Spain).

-The food service channel (hotels, restaurants and catering) is usually supplied by importers.
-This segment often requires specific packaging in the range of 1kg–5kg, which is different from bulk and retail packaging packs.
-Some catering companies have specialised in the supply of frozen fruit mixtures for smoothie bars and restaurants, such as Projuice (the United Kingdom), Smoothie Solutions (Spain), and Juice Factory (Austria).
-Smoothies and other products made of frozen fruit mixtures have also benefited from the strong growth in the out-of-home home deliveries market.
+The foodservice channel (hotels, restaurants and catering) is usually supplied by importers.
+The foodservice segment often requires specific packaging sizes (1-5kg), which differ from bulk or retail packaging packs.
+Some catering companies have specialised in the supply of frozen fruit mixtures for smoothie bars and restaurants, such as Projuice (the United Kingdom), ACAI (Germany) and Juice Factory (Austria).
+Smoothies and frozen fruit mixtures have also benefited from the strong growth in the home deliveries market.

-Through what channels do tropical frozen fruit reach the end market?
+Through what channels does tropical frozen fruit end up on the end-market?

-The most important channels for tropical frozen fruit in Europe are specialised importers, wholesalers and food processors.
+The most important channels for tropical frozen fruit in Europe are specialised (frozen fruit) importers/wholesalers and food processors.
 Although the largest user of tropical frozen fruit is the fruit processing industry, in the majority of cases they do not import directly but rather via importers.
-Sometimes frozen packed tropical fruit are sold directly to European retail chains.
-However, trading companies most often act as intermediaries and participate in tender procedures of retail chains.
+Sometimes packed tropical frozen fruits are sold directly to European retail chains.
+However, trading companies usually act as intermediaries and participate in the tender procedures of retail chains.

 Importers / wholesalers

-Importers and wholesalers resell tropical frozen fruit to either food processors or packers.
-Some importers are also equipped with packing equipment and they can reach final market segments directly.
+Importers/wholesalers re-sell tropical frozen fruit to either food processors or packers.
+Some importers also own packing equipment to repack the produce for direct supply to end-market segments.

 For new suppliers, the challenge is to establish long-term relationships with well-known importers, as they usually already work with selected suppliers.
 Well-known importers perform regular audits and visits to producing countries.
-As a new contact, very often you would need to offer the same quality but possibly better prices than your competitors, at the start of the relationship.
+As a new contact, you would often need to offer the same quality but at better prices than your competitors, at the start of the relationship.

-Many importers specialise in frozen products, often importing a wide range of frozen products.
-Some examples of large importers in the European frozen fruit market include Crops (Belgium) Greenyard Frozen (Belgium), Dirafrost (Austria), Binder International (Germany), Descours (France), ARDO (Belgium), and Grunewald (Austria).
+There are many importers that are specialised in frozen products, with many of them importing a wide range of such items.
+Examples of large importers in the European frozen fruit market include Crops (Belgium) Greenyard Frozen (Belgium), Dirafrost (member of the Austrian AGRANA group), Lamex Food Group (UK), Binder International (Germany), Descours (France), Ardo (Belgium) and Grunewald (Austria).

 Food processors

 Food processors are a specific segment within the tropical frozen fruit market.
-Some companies specialise in working as an intermediary between suppliers of tropical frozen fruit and industrial users.
-Those companies are specialised in the production of fruit fillings and preparations used in the bakery, confectionary, dairy or ice cream industry.
-Those fruit preparations are often made from frozen fruit as a main ingredient.
-Ingredients are typically customised for each client and may include sugar, gelling agents, thickeners, concentrated juice, etc.
+Some companies are specialised as intermediaries between suppliers of tropical frozen fruit and industrial users.
+They are often specialised in the production of fruit fillings and preparations used in the bakery, confectionery, dairy or ice cream industry.
+These fruit preparations can be made from frozen fruit as a main ingredient.
+Ingredients are typically customised for each client and may include sugar, gelling agents, thickeners and concentrated juice.

 Fruit preparation producers usually produce a wide range of products and act as food ingredient suppliers for many food industries.
-Examples of food ingredient suppliers that, among others, offer fruit preparations include Kerry (Ireland), ADM WILD (multiple countries inside and outside Europe), Döhler (Germany), FDL (the United Kingdom), and AGRANA (Austria).
-Several famous producers of jams and fruit spreads also offer fruit preparations, such as Zentis (Germany), Zuegg (Italy), and Andros (France).
+Examples of food ingredient suppliers that offer fruit preparations include Kerry (Ireland), ADM WILD (multiple countries inside and outside Europe), Döhler (Germany), FDL (the United Kingdom) and AGRANA (Austria).
+Several famous producers of jams and fruit spreads also offer fruit preparations.
+Some examples of such companies are Zentis (Germany), Zuegg (Italy) and Andros (France).

 Packers

-Frozen fruit packing companies are usually importers but also repack imported tropical fruit under their own brand or private label.
-Some already mentioned importers that supply their own brand to the retail segment are Crops and Ardo.
-In some cases, suppliers from developing countries directly pack for retailers in the European Union.
+Frozen fruit packing companies are usually importers but also re-pack imported tropical fruit under their own brand or private label.
+Some importers that supply their own brand to the retail segment are Crops and Ardo.
+In some cases, suppliers from developing countries directly pack for retailers in Europe.

 What is the most interesting channel for you?

-Specialised importers are the best contact for exporting tropical frozen fruit to the European market.
+Specialised frozen fruit importers are the best contact for exporting tropical frozen fruit to the European market.
 Importers usually have good knowledge of the European market and they monitor the situation in the tropical frozen fruit producing countries closely.
-They are your preferred contact, as they can inform you timely about market developments and provide practical advice for your exports, which is especially interesting for new suppliers.
-Normally, importers also import other types of frozen fruit and vegetables, so offering several types of fruit can increase your competitiveness.
+Therefore, they are your preferred contact, as they can inform you about market developments and provide practical advice for your exports.
+Normally, importers also import other types of frozen fruit and vegetables, so offering several (tropical) fruits can increase your competitiveness.

-In addition to specialised importers, the food ingredients suppliers are also an interesting channel for market entry in this sector.
-In some cases, developing country exporters can supply to other segments directly as well.
-However, be aware that supplying to, for example, the retail segment directly is very demanding and requires a lot of quality and logistical investments.
+In addition to specialised importers, food ingredient suppliers are also an interesting channel for market entry in this sector.
+In some cases, developing-country exporters can also supply other segments directly.
+However, be aware that direct supply to the retail segment is demanding as it requires a lot of investment in quality and logistics.

-Compared to the general sector of frozen fruit and vegetables, frozen tropical fruit for the food industry is a relatively large segment, leaving less size and opportunities in, for example, food retail or food service.
+Moreover, compared to the general sector of frozen fruit and vegetables, the food industry is a relatively large segment for frozen tropical fruit, leaving less size and opportunities for areas such as food retail and food service.

 Tips:

 - Customise products strategically when choosing a preferred channel.
 For packers, the shape, colour and taste of IQF products are more relevant.
-For the food industry channel, the chemical composition of the frozen product is more important.
+For the food industry channel, the chemical composition of the frozen product may be more important.

-- Understand the pressure by retailers for sustainable products and make yourself more competitive by investing in different certifications, such as corporate social responsibility (CSR), organic or food safety.
-Food safety certification is the minimum requirement if you want to reach the retail segment.
+- Understand the pressure by retailers for sustainable products and make yourself more competitive by investing in different certification schemes such as corporate social responsibility (CSR), organic and food safety.

-- Read our tips about doing business with European buyers of processed fruit and vegetables and finding buyers in the European market for processed fruit and vegetables.
+- Read our tips about doing business with European buyers of processed fruit and vegetables and finding buyers on the European market for processed fruit and vegetables.

 3. What competition do you face on the European tropical frozen fruit market?